What is high blood pressure?

 Each heart beat pushes blood through your arteries.
 Arteries are the blood vessels that carry blood from your heart to your body.
 Blood pressure is the pressure of blood in your arteries.
 Without blood pressure, blood wouldn't flow through your blood vessels and you'd die.
 But blood pressure that's too high stresses your heart and damages your arteries and other organs.

 After many years, high blood pressure causes serious problems, such as heart attack Heart Attack A heart attack is when blood flow to part of your heart is suddenly blocked and some of your heart muscle dies.
-Doctors use the term myocardial infarction to refer to a heart attack.
-Myocardium... read more , heart failure Heart Failure Your heart pumps blood to carry oxygen and nutrients to the rest of your body.
+Go to an emergency department and chew on an aspirin tablet if you think you're... read more , heart failure Heart Failure Your heart pumps blood to carry oxygen and nutrients to the rest of your body.
 Heart failure is when your heart doesn’t pump blood as well as it should.
 It doesn’t mean your heart has stopped... read more , stroke Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
-Part of your brain stops getting blood.
-Brain tissue that doesn't... read more , or kidney damage Acute Kidney Failure Your kidneys are 2 bean-shaped organs that produce urine.
+As with all organs in the body, the brain needs oxygen and nutrients... read more , or kidney damage Acute Kidney Failure Your kidneys are 2 bean-shaped organs that produce urine.
 They’re about the size of your fist and are in the back of your abdomen, near your spine.
 Kidneys balance your body’s water and mineral... read more

 High blood pressure is called the silent killer because it usually doesn't cause symptoms until it's too late